Understand your pension payment options.

 Flexi Pension members

-If you have a Transition to Retirement pension, the same minimum annual payments apply to you, but your annual pension is limited to a maximum of 10% of your pension balance at commencement and then at the start of each financial year.
+If you have a transition to retirement pension, the same minimum annual payments apply to you, but your annual pension is limited to a maximum of 10% of your pension balance at commencement and then at the start of each financial year thereafter.